 Remember that some colleges change their application policies from year to year, so make sure to double-check the testing policies of the schools you're applying to.

 #2: Do Any Schools I Want to Apply to Recommend the SAT Essay?

 If you're not applying to any schools that require the SAT Essay section but are applying to some that recommend it, then I'd still suggest taking it.
-This gives you another dimension schools can use to evaluate your application.
-However, there are some cases in which you shouldn't take the SAT with Essay as well.
+This gives you another dimension schools can use to evaluate your application; however, there are some cases in which you shouldn't take the SAT with Essay.

-If, for some reason, you do not qualify for SAT fee waivers and paying the extra cost to take the SAT with Essay would be a financial burden to you, then please don't feel like you have to take it; in this case, it's fine to take the SAT without Essay instead.
+If, for some reason, you do not qualify for SAT fee waivers and paying the extra cost to take the SAT with Essay would be a financial burden to you, then please don't feel as if you have to take it.
+In this case, it's fine to take the SAT without Essay instead.

 For example, do you get As on essays you can work on at home but Cs on in-class essays because you get easily nervous?
 If that's the case, taking the SAT with Essay might not be a good idea.